kinant/ios-nanodegree-MemeMe/README.md

 - Custom Launch Screen
 - Multiple Meme Selection for Deletion

+# Some Instructions:
+1. To Zoom Image: Use two fingers and pinch-and-zoom
+2. To Pan Image: Use one finger
+3. To move textfields: use one finger to drag around screen

 # Noted Issues:
 - If Software Keyboard is not toggled before running the App, it will cause a bug were the entire view slides up.
 This bug will not occur if keyboard toggles on first use or if testing on a device.
 Have not figured out how to fix this issue.
+Disabling "Connect Hardware Keyboard" allows the keyboard to show up without this bug.